 4. How much tax deductions do I qualify for when I make a donation?

 All outright cash donations given by individuals or corporations to charities with tax-deductible status will be entitled to tax deductions.
-From 1 January 2016 to 31 December 2018, donors are entitled to 250% tax deduction for qualifying donations.
-Therefore, if you give $100 to a charity, you will be entitled to tax deduction for the amount of $250.
+It was announced in Budget 2021 that the 250% tax deduction for qualifying donations will be extended for another two years till 31 December 2023.
 For more information on tax deductions, visit www.iras.gov.sg

 5. Will I receive a tax deductible receipt for my donation?

-In support of green efforts to save the environment, we will not be issuing any receipts for donation unless upon request.
-Regardless of your donation amount, we will help to submit your tax deduction to IRAS as long as you provide your Singapore identification number when making a donation.
+e-Tax Deductible Receipts will be issued upon request.
+Regardless of your donation amount, we will help to submit your tax deduction to IRAS as long as you provide your Singapore identification number or UEN when donating.

 6. How do I claim for my tax deductions without a tax deductible receipt?

 If you have provided your identification number when you made a donation to President’s Challenge, we will help you make the submission to IRAS.
 Hence, you will not need the receipt when submitting your annual tax assessment.
 If you are an individual donor, IRAS now automatically acknowledges the tax-deductible status of your donations if the charity submits your identification number to IRAS on your behalf.